Richard-NTUST/Researching-Material/Literature/MyMurmur.md

    Shadow fading means the singal is shield by building on the ground.
 It can not be expected and usually related to relating position.

-   Scintillation (閃爍) will happen in atmosphere when signal through the space to workplace.
-The lower angular spread, the higher it influence
+   Scintillation (閃爍) is describing that some rapid signal fluctuations caused by atmospheric anomalies.
+It is particularly severe at lower elevation angles.

    Distance is specified in free-space path loss (FSPL)